How to Make the Most of Your Social Security Statement

 How are the benefit estimates calculated?

-Now that we have our up-to-date statement, lets review the benefit statement.
-The statement is a 4-page document, but we will be focusing on page 2 and 3 as they contain most of the information.
+Now that we have our up-to-date statement, let’s review the benefit statement.
+The statement is a four-page document, but we will focus on pages 2 and 3 as they contain most of the information.
 For individuals who qualify for Social Security retirement benefits, the top of the second page provides monthly benefit estimates at three different ages.

-The age 70 benefit estimate is calculated based on the benefit increase which is received when waiting to file.
-For every month you wait to file for benefits from full retirement age to age 70, you receive an 0.67% increase (8% annually) on your full retirement age benefit.
+The age 70 benefit estimate is calculated based on the benefit increase received when waiting to file.
+For every month you wait to file for benefits from full retirement age to age 70, you receive a 0.67% increase (8% annually) on your full retirement age benefit.

 What assumptions are being made to calculate the benefit estimates?